 Fully offline signing laptop with USB thumb drives

 Download the full “CD” or “DVD” image of Debian to run the install.
 Be sure to verify the GPG signatures and the SHA-256 hashes.
-One essential utility is apt-offline, which automates the process of downloading Debian packages, verifying their signatures, and copying them over to an offline machine.
+In order to update the offline machine, an “apt offline” setup is required.

 To be extra careful, all of the software used should be verified.
 Chromebooks are nice, cheap laptops that run Linux natively.
 They also use Coreboot for the BIOS.